-- We considered whether the Board of Management's assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit. - We considered whether the market interest rate developments indicate a going concern risk. - We inspected the (new) financing agreements in terms of conditions that could lead to significant going concern risks, including the terms of the agreements. - We analysed the Company's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks. - Considering Südzucker AG is a guarantor for the bonds issued by the Company, we analysed the Parent Company's most recent financial statements in terms of indicators that could identify going concern risks. - We inspected the cash inflows throughout the period to check if there are any defaults related to the intercompany loans in terms of indicators that could identify going concern risks - We considered whether the outcome of our audit procedures to determine the recoverability of the intercompany loans, as described in the key audit matter paragraph below, could indicate a significant going concern risk.
+- We considered whether the Board of Management's assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit. - We analyzed the Company's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks. - Considering Südzucker AG is a guarantor for the bonds issued by the Company, we analyzed the Parent Company's most recent financial statements in terms of indicators that could identify going concern risks. - We inspected the cash inflows throughout the period to check if there are any defaults related to the intercompany loans in terms of indicators that could identify going concern risks. - We considered whether the outcome of our audit procedures to determine the recoverability of the intercompany loans, as described in the key audit matter paragraph below, could indicate a significant going concern risk.